 This locus encodes a member of the MADS box transcription enhancer factor 2 (MEF2) family of proteins, which play a role in myogenesis.
 The encoded protein, MEF2 polypeptide C, has both trans-activating and DNA binding activities.
 This protein may play a role in maintaining the differentiated state of muscle cells.
 Mutations and deletions at this locus have been associated with severe mental retardation, stereotypic movements, epilepsy, and cerebral malformation.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Jul 2010]

 GeneCards Summary for MEF2C Gene

 MEF2C (Myocyte Enhancer Factor 2C) is a Protein Coding gene.
-Diseases associated with MEF2C include mental retardation, stereotypic movements, epilepsy, and/or cerebral malformations and 5q14.3 microdeletion syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is MEF2BNB-MEF2B.
+Diseases associated with MEF2C include mental retardation, stereotypic movements, epilepsy, and/or cerebral malformations and pulmonary hypertension, primary, 3.
+Among its related pathways are NFAT and Cardiac Hypertrophy and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is BORCS8-MEF2B.

 UniProtKB/Swiss-Prot for MEF2C Gene